|

 what all the fuss was about or how they had worried themselves into such

-with great mirth over the years - one of the DRT classics!
+with great mirth over the decades - one of the many DRT-based classics!
 How John

 returned from the dead!